Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 The finance minister also detailed plans to strengthen financial protection for long-term care.

-With these in mind, Mr Heng said he will set aside another S$3.1 billion in this Budget, in addition to the S$2.1 billion earmarked last year, and the total sum of S$5.1 billion will be put into a new Long-Term Care Support Fund to help fund the initiatives mentioned above.
+With these in mind, Mr Heng said he will set aside another S$3.1 billion in this Budget, in addition to the S$2 billion earmarked last year, with the total sum of S$5.1 billion to be put into a new Long-Term Care Support Fund to help fund the initiatives mentioned above.

 “This is a significant commitment to help Singaporeans with their long-term care needs,” he said.